vacp2p/rfc/specs/waku/v2/waku-filter.md

 implementation, though a reasonable default is one minute.

 ---
-## Security Analysis
+# Security Analysis

 - **Prevention of Denial of Service**: DoS attack can be mitigated through accounting model as provided by [Waku Swap Accounting specs](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-swap-accounting.md).
-In a nutshell, nodes have to pay for the service they obtain from each other, which means, in terms of `filter` protocol, the subscribing node will be charged for the messages that it obtains from other full nodes.
+In a nutshell, nodes have to pay for the service they obtain from each other, which means, in terms of `WakuFilter` protocol, the subscribing node will be charged for the messages that it obtains from other full nodes.
 In addition to incentivizing the service provider, accounting also makes DoS attacks costly for malicious nodes.

-## Future Work
+# Future Work
-- **Anonymous filter subscription**: The current version of the `filter` protocol does not provide anonymity as the subscribing node has a direct connection to the full node and explicitly submits its content filter to be notified about the matching messages.
+- **Anonymous filter subscription**: The current version of the `WakuFilter` protocol does not provide anonymity as the subscribing node has a direct connection to the full node and explicitly submits its content filter to be notified about the matching messages.
 However, one can consider preserving anonymity through one of the following ways:
   - By hiding the source of the subscription i.e., anonymous communication.
 That is the subscribing node shall hide all its PII in its filter request e.g., its IP address.
 This can happen by the utilization of a proxy server or by using Tor<!-- TODO: more techniques to be included -->.
   Note that the current structure of filter requests i.e., `FilterRPC` does not embody any piece of PII, otherwise, such data fields must be treated carefully to achieve anonymity.
   <!-- TODO: the PeerId usage in switches must be investigated futher.
 Depending on how PeerId is used, oen may be able to link between a subscriber and its content filter despite hiding the IP address-->